lesha2701/html_project/README.md

 2) trening_html1 - in this project, I paid attention to architecture and learned how to connect cards on the page with radio buttons.
 In addition, I learned about sprites and what they are for.

 3) site_selector - for this project, I chose a simple layout, but I had a certain goal: semantics training

+4) site_deliver_x - in this project, I corrected the mistakes of past projects.
+I tried to make the first good landing page.
+But I still have something to work on.